harvard-edge/cs249r_book/README.md

 ## Local Rendering

-For local rendering of the book, you need to have `quarto` installed.
+You need to have `quarto` installed for local rendering of the book.
+Please follow the [Quarto installation instructions here](https://quarto.org/docs/download/).

 Once that's done, the following command can be used to produce the HTML pages:

 ```bash